aaronbloomfield/ccc/hws/metamask/index.md

 To get the metamask_xxxxxxxx.html web page set up:

 - Get the contract address of your deployed Auctioneer.sol contract
-- Go to the auctions.php web site (the address is on the Canvas landing page), and enter that smart contract address to view those auctions
+- Go to the auctions.php web site (the address is in the blockchain explorer's links section), and enter that smart contract address to view those auctions
     - You have to view that page with an address else most of the relevant Javascript code will not be shown.
-The link to that page with an address is on the Canvas landing page.
+The link to that page with an address is in the blockchain explorer's links section.
 - Ensure that the resulting page does not display any errors (view the console in the developer tools)
 - View the source of the web page
 - Save that into metamask_xxxxxxxx.html